 Evaluations for satisfactory progress are made in the middle and at the end of each course.
 Teachers record each student's performance on an exam consisting of writing, speaking, reading, listening, grammar and vocabulary sections.
-At the end of the term, along with a final exam, teachers administer the Michigan standardized test, as an objective outside measure of student performance.
+At the end of the term, along with a final exam, teachers administer a standardized test via paper or online, as an objective outside measure of student performance.

 - 1. An Admissions Officer prepares exam reports (on which teachers report student grades) and distributes them to teachers. - 2.
-Teachers administer a five part test: Listening, grammar, reading, writing, and speaking. - 3.
-Teachers turn in a blank exam, an answer key, exam reports, and ALL graded tests to an Admission Officer.
+Teachers administer a five-part test: listening, grammar & vocabulary, reading, writing, and speaking. - 3.
+Teachers turn in a blank exam, an answer key, exam reports, and ALL graded tests to an Admissions Officer.
 Officer places tests into student files.